connexcs/docs/docs/class5/connexml.md

 ### Redirect

-The current call gets transferred to another ConnexCS CLass5 application using the `Redirect` verb.
+The current call gets transferred to another ConnexCS Class 5 application using the `Redirect` verb.

 `Redirect` doesn't allow for the nesting of nouns.